Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Thank you, Tiyun."
 He gave a slight nod of thankfulness.
 "Take the rest of the day off, ‘kay?"

 "Yes, My Father."
 There wasn’t even a *hint* of protest in his tone.
 No matter.
 It was late afternoon by then, and Tiyun deserved a break.
-If he was maybe a bit eager to get out of Daar’s presence... well…
+If he was maybe a bit eager to get out of Daar’s presence... well...

 Daar could hardly blame him.
 No. Weakness. *Only* strength.